What is whiskey?

 The smoke of peat contributes a unique character and flavor to the whiskey.
 The dried malt is then crushed to facilitate the extraction of sugar.

-The crushed malt is placed in the mash tun with boiling water and brewed to extract sugar.
+The crushed malt is placed in the mash tub with boiling water and brewed to extract sugar.
 This liquid is now termed wort.
-The wort is then cooled and transferred to a wooden or steel fermenting vessel where the cultured yeast is introduced.
+The wort is then cooled and transferred to a wooden or steel fermenting vessel, where the cultured yeast is introduced.

 Yeast acts on sugar and converts it to alcohol.
 The spirit obtained by this method has a good flavor and body derived from the congeners.

 Production Process of Grain Whiskey

-Grain whiskey is made from the mash consisting of wheat or maize and a small quantity of malted barley.
+Grain whiskey is made from a mash consisting of wheat or maize and a small quantity of malted barley.

 The unmalted cereals are milled and then steam-cooked to release the starch into a slurry solution.
 It is then placed in the mash tun, and the malted barley is added with hot water.

-The mixture is mashed and brewed to get wort.
-Wort is then transferred to a cooler, to bring down the temperature.
-It is then directed to fermenting containers where the yeast is introduced for fermentation.
+The mixture is mashed and brewed to make wort.
+Wort is then transferred to a cooler to bring down the temperature.
+It is then directed to fermenting containers, where the yeast is introduced for fermentation.

 Yeast acts on sugar and converts it to alcohol, resulting in crude alcohol of low strength, called alcoholic wash.

 The alcoholic wash is then distilled in a patent still, also called a continuous still.
 This process of distillation removes much of the congeners, making the spirit very light and mild compared to malt whiskey.